About

 Post-laurea programs and opportunities

-After earning a bachelor's degree, the student can enter university master's or PhD programs.
+After earning a bachelor's degree, the student can enter university master's programs.
 He or she can also acquire a license to practice as an engineer through a special state exam, or take advantage of job placement services for placement in the world of work.

 Additional information and services